Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Problem formulation and surrogate functions of CCKP

-We now examine the relation between Chebyshev's inequality and Chernoff bound for our setting.
-Our goal is to examine under which conditions each is preferred.
-Let $p_{\mathtt{Cher}}(x)$ be the estimate obtained by Chernoff bound (Theorem~\ref{thm:cher}) and $p_{\mathtt{Cheb}}(x)$ be the estimate using Chebyshev's inequality (Theorem~\ref{thm:cheb}).
-The following theorem states a condition on preferring one inequality over the other. \begin{theorem} Let $X$ be a solution with expected weight $E_W (X)$ and variance of weight ${Var}_W(X)$.
-We have $p_{\mathtt{Cher}}(X) \leq p_{\mathtt{Cheb}}(X)$ if and only if
+Next, we theoretically investigate the effectiveness of Chebyshev's inequality and the Chernoff bound on tacking the chance constraint.
+The goal of this analysis is to examine which estimation method outperforms the other under various conditions.
+Let $p_{\mathtt{Cher}}(X)$ denotes the probability obtained by the Chernoff bound and $p_{\mathtt{Cheb}}(X)$ be the probability calculated by the Chebyshev's inequality.
+The following theorem states a condition under which one inequality should be preferred over the other.